nonajiang/260-Project/pages/vis.md

 ---
 layout: page
 title: Visualize
-tagline: Visualizations and Analyses
 sitetime: display
 permalink: /vis.html
 ---

-## Visualizations and Analyses
+## Visualizations

-We took the liberty of conducting several analyses and create visualizations to help users with their job search.
+We conducted several analyses and create visualizations to help users with their job search.

 ### How does average salary relate with average living expenses in each city?